Importing a diamond ring into Australia

 The last couple of years have been pretty eventful and this has resulted in some big swings in the relative strength of the Australian dollar compared to the US Dollar:

-In the last 12 months since the time of writing, the US dollar has hit the following extremes against the Aussie dollar:
+In the last 12 months in the run up to the time of writing, the US dollar has hit the following extremes against the Aussie dollar:

 This makes a big difference to how much a diamond or engagement ring would cost.